PedroMarianoAlmeida/offical-turbo-v1/README.md

   - The resultId
 - User can see all images create in User history
 - A feed with all images generated in homepage
+- After login goes to Dashboard instead of New Image

 ##### Payment